Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/src/samples/README.md

 ## Troubleshooting
 Troubleshooting steps can be found [here][SDK_README_TROUBLESHOOTING].

+## Next steps
+Start using App Configuration Java SDK in your solutions.
+Our SDK documentation could be found at [SDK Documentation][azconfig_docs].

 ## Contributing
 This project welcomes contributions and suggestions.
 Find [more contributing][SDK_README_CONTRIBUTING] details here.